Virgin1: Most watched broadcasts

 The following is a list of the ten most watched shows on Channel One, based on Live +7 data supplied by BARB up to 18 October 2010.

 Programming

-The schedule for Channel One consisted of a mixture of American and British comedy, drama and factual programming, both acquired and commissioned.
+The schedule for Virgin1 consisted of a mixture of British and American comedy, drama and factual programming, both acquired and commissioned.
 The channel was pitched between male-targeted channel Bravo and female-targeted channel Living.
-In addition to exclusive content, Channel One also showed some content from Living, Bravo and Challenge.
+In addition to exclusive content, Virgin1 also showed some content from Living, Bravo and Challenge.